bhuwanchopra/Reinforcement_Learning_GridWorld/README.md

 - **GridWorld Environment**: A customizable grid environment with configurable size, obstacles, and rewards
 - **Reinforcement Learning Algorithms**: Implementation of Q-learning and SARSA algorithms
 - **Stochastic Environment**: Support for stochastic action outcomes (adding noise to the environment)
-- **Visualization Tools**: Multiple visualization options from simple text-based to graphical displays
+- **Visualization Tools**: Multiple visualization options from simple text-based to animated graphical displays
 - **Parameter Testing**: Scripts for comparing different hyperparameters and grid sizes

 ## Project Structure